briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 ## 533.07   Public indecency

-1. _(a)_ No person shall recklessly do any of the following, under circumstances in which the person’s conduct is likely to be viewed by and affront others, who are in the person’s physical proximity and who are not members of the person’s
+1. _(a)_ No person shall recklessly do any of the following, under circumstances in which the person's conduct is likely to be viewed by and affront others, who are in the person's physical proximity and who are not members of the person's
 household:

-    1. _(1)_ Expose the person’s private parts;
+    1. _(1)_ Expose the person's private parts;

     2. _(2)_ Engage in sexual conduct or masturbation;